mongodb-partners/maap-framework/docs/maap-docs/docs/intro.md

 ## Document Preface
 The MongoDB MAAP Chatbot Framework documentation provides a comprehensive guide for setting up a Retrieval-Augmented Generation (RAG) application using MongoDB and Atlas Vector Search, along with integration options for various MAAP partners.
 This framework is designed to be highly configurable, allowing users to tailor their chatbot applications by simply modifying a YAML configuration file.
 The framework supports customization in four key areas: data loaders, embedding models, chat LLM (Large Language Models) models, and post-query rerankers.

 The setup process begins with cloning the project and installing dependencies.
-This involves navigating to the chatbot directory, building the project locally, and then installing npm packages in the builder/partnerproduct directory.
+This involves navigating to the chatbot directory, building the project locally, and then installing npm packages in the builder/partner product directory.

 Configuration of the RAG application is crucial and involves specifying details for data ingestion, embedding models, vector storage, and LLM models in a YAML file.
 This includes settings for data source types (e.g., PDF files), paths, chunk sizes, embedding class names, MongoDB connection strings, database and collection names, and specifics about the vector search index and LLM models.